 Pharmacogenetics

-The increased survival rates of patients with ALL are due in large part to the identification of effective regimens, treatment durations, and chemotherapeutic agents.
-For example, combining imatinib with chemotherapy has shown to be effective in cases of Ph-positive ALL.
-Thiopurine S-methyltransferase (TPMT) activity and genetic testing and NUDT15 genetic testing are available to guide appropriate thiopurine dosing and mitigate the risk of toxicity.
-Refer to the Clinical Pharmacogenetics Implementation Consortium (CPIC) guideline for thiopurine dosing based on TPMT and NUDT15 genotypes.
+Thiopurine S-methyltransferase (TPMT) activity testing, TPMT genetic testing, and NUDT15 genetic testing are available to guide appropriate thiopurine dosing and mitigate the risk of toxicity. , Refer to the Clinical Pharmacogenetics Implementation Consortium (CPIC) Guideline for Thiopurines and TPMT and NUDT15.

 ARUP Laboratory Tests